-Transfer Students: To assist prospective students in structuring their program at Virginia Wesleyan, the Adult Studies staff provides unofficial transcript evaluations through appointments with our academic advisors.
+To assist prospective students in structuring their program at Virginia Wesleyan, the Adult Studies staff provides unofficial transcript evaluations through appointments with our academic advisors.
 Once students have formally applied and been accepted to the program and official copies of all college transcripts have been received, they receive an official transcript evaluation from the Registrar's Office.

-The Transfer Advising Office (servicing all VWC transfer students) is located and facilitated by the Adult Studies Office.
+Transfer Students: The Transfer Advising Office (TAO) is located in and facilitated by the Adult Studies Office.
+The TAO services all students transferring to Viriginia Wesleyan.

 Enrollment Status: Changes in a student's circumstances or goals may necessitate a change in enrollment status.
-A student, who initially enrolls in the Adult Studies Program, may find work or life changes necessitate a change in enrollment status to the day program.
+A student who initially enrolls in the Adult Studies Program, may find work or life changes necessitate a change in enrollment status to the day program.
 Alternately, day students, age 23 or older, may find it necessary to change enrollment status to the Adult Studies Program.
 The college does not permit repeated switching between the two programs.
 However, a process exists to accommodate such change when circumstances warrant.
 Students interested in an enrollment status change should contact the Director of the Adult Studies Program or Dean of Admission for information.
-Approval for an enrollment status change must be granted by both the Dean of Admission and the Director of the Adult Studies Program (forms available in the Day Admission [Godwin Hall] and Adult Studies [Clarke Hall Offices).
+Approval for an enrollment status change must be granted by both the Dean of Admission and the Director of the Adult Studies Program (forms available in the Day Admission and Adult Studies Offices).
 Students who are interested in enrollment status change are bound by the foreign language requirement of the initial program of enrollment.
 The only exception to this policy is in the case of a student who has been out of the college for three full semesters (defined as fall and spring semesters only) or more.
 (In such cases of readmission, the student will follow the foreign language requirement of the readmission program [Day or Adult Studies]).